On the resilience of cellular networks: how can national roaming help?: Introduction

-While there are various ways to improve the resilience of a cellular network, one approach is \textit{national roaming} which facilitates MNOs to use the infrastructure of each other when needed, e.g., in case its own infrastructure is not functional or does not suffice to serve with the required service levels.
-Prior studies such as \cite{ENISA2010} advocate national roaming for more resilient cellular infrastructures, and studies such as \cite{panchal2013mobile} investigate different modes of MNO network sharing. \textit{However, to the best of our knowledge, there is no study quantifying the QoS and resilience gains from national roaming.} Hence, in addition to our analysis on the resilience of an MNO individually, we will explore what resilience gains can be unlocked when MNOs work together to serve all the citizens as a single national operator.
+While there are various ways to improve the resilience of a cellular network, one approach is \textit{national roaming} which facilitates MNOs to use the infrastructure of each other when needed, e.g., in case its own infrastructure is not functional or does not suffice to serve with the required service levels. {For increasing \newInfo{data} coverage, national roaming has already been widely adopted in countries such as India~\cite{indiaRoaming13} where MNOs often operate in certain parts of the country or where infrastructure is not as ubiquitous.
+In 2022, the Federal Communications Commission (FCC) in the US has introduced \textit{roaming under disasters}~(RuD) based on bilateral agreements between MNOs that requires MNOs to serve each other's users in case of service disruptions due to the infrastructure damage during disasters and emergencies~\cite{fcc2022}.
+Moreover, in 2022 after national infrastructures are damaged considerably due to the Russian invasion, MNOs in Ukraine implemented national roaming~\cite{ukraineNR2022}.} Prior studies such as \cite{ENISA2010} advocate national roaming for more resilient cellular infrastructures, and studies such as \cite{panchal2013mobile} investigate different modes of MNO network sharing. \textit{However, to the best of our knowledge, there is no study quantifying the gains in coverage, capacity, and resilience facilitated by national roaming.} Toward filling this gap, we quantify in this paper the gains when MNOs work together to serve all the citizens as a single national operator. {Furthermore, to provide some insights to the MNOs or to the national telecommunication regulatory bodies on in which areas and which technologies they could prioritize such roaming agreements, we analyze implementation of roaming in a more restricted way such as in only urban areas or rural areas, or considering a certain technology such as 4G or 5G.}

-To summarize, our goal in this paper is to address the following questions: \begin{itemize} \item What is current state of the MNOs in terms of coverage and capacity in the Netherlands?
-Are there regional differences~(e.g, across cities) or differences among the MNOs? \item What would be the performance gain if all MNOs act as a single national operator and in which regions will this provide the highest gains? \item How resilient are MNOs to various types of failures and how much can national roaming help to ensure resilience of the MNOs against failures?
+To summarize, our goal in this paper is to address the following questions: \begin{itemize} \item What is current coverage and capacity of MNOs in the Netherlands?
+Are there regional differences~(e.g, across cities) or differences among the MNOs? \item What would be the performance gain if all MNOs act as a single national operator and in which regions will this provide the highest gains? \item How resilient are MNOs to various types of failures and how much can national roaming help to ensure resilience of the MNOs against failures? \item {Which technologies (3G, 4G, 5G) or which areas (urban vs. rural) should MNOs consider first implementing such roaming agreements for ensuring the highest benefits in terms of coverage and user satisfaction} \newInfo{for data services?}